Trump Just Incriminated Himself

 If this is swept under the rug, we take one giant step toward the authoritarianism Trump has always threatened.
 When a democracy believes its own president can put his finger on the scales of justice whenever his own interests are at stake, and get away with it, it is on its way to disintegration.
 I hope the Senate understands that this is not a drill.
 There needs now to be an independent prosecutor to take charge of the FBI case.
 If there isn’t, the checks in our system will have failed.

 The idea of the series is a great one.
-It’s intriguing, even necessary, in theory to have a show almost exclusively featuring African-American actors, with whites as crude stereotypical bit-parts.
+It’s intriguing, even necessary, in theory, to have a show almost exclusively featuring African-American actors, with whites as crude stereotypical bit parts.
 (One white and appealing jock actually gets killed off right away, in a nice touch.)
 And the series has its moments.
-In one scene, for example, you see a gay kid masturbate to his straight roommate’s loud and wild hetero sex in the next room – and for once on screen, you actually witness a black man fucking.
+In one scene, for example, you see a gay kid masturbate to his straight roommate’s loud and wild hetero sex in the next room — and, for once onscreen, you actually witness a black man fucking.
 That kind of honesty is almost worth enduring the corniness of it all.
-Episodes 2 and 3 punctuate the propaganda with some nuanced, moving performances, but the actors can’t conjure what isn’t there, or escape the dreadful script.
+Episodes two and three punctuate the propaganda with some nuanced, moving performances, but the actors can’t conjure what isn’t there, or escape the dreadful script.
 This is a huge missed opportunity.
 If the various character types had been written with any sophistication, rather than as two-dimensional stick figures created to make another intersectional point, and if the plot had not been such melodrama, it could have been fascinating, important viewing.

 Which is why it’s interesting to me to find that the actual audience reviews on Rotten Tomatoes gave it a mere 57 percent.
 Almost half the audience ratings are five stars; the other half are the lowest score you can get — a mere half-star.
 There’s almost nothing in between.